Umuzi-org/ACN-syllabus/content/tech-big-picture/the-cloud-and-you/_index.md

 ---
-title: The cloud and you
+_db_id: 940
 content_type: topic
 ready: true
+title: The cloud and you
 ---

 Understanding cloud technologies is essential in our increasingly digital world.
 Here are some major concepts that are important for personal use of these technologies: